blogs

 0 comments

-The clothes people wear for such occasions show who they are and where they come from.
+The clothes people wear for occasions show who they are and where they come from.
 Because of the connection between modern ideas and traditional heritages, style in the United States reflects the community and shared memories.
 This article examines how the traditional clothing in USA appeals to young people and helps them remember their past without changing too much.
 As we look at cultural dress traditions, we point out worn Kanchipuram sarees abroad as an example of how these styles travel and help improve American fashion.

 Historical Foundations and Cultural Significance

 Innovations in traditional clothing in USA are connected to the country’s history of immigration.
 Cultures mixed their home styles with American interests, which influenced what people in this country consider “traditional.”
-So, the fact that Kanchipuram sarees abroad are so popular among South Asian Americans has led to outfits blending Western clothes with detailed Indian materials.
-For this reason, American traditional outfits incorporate influences from many cultures, sharing their heritage with each piece of fashion.
+So, the fact that sarees abroad are so popular among South Asian Americans has led to outfits blending Western clothes with detailed Indian materials.
+For this reason, traditional American outfits incorporate influences from many cultures, sharing their heritage with each piece of fashion.

 Intergenerational Transmission and Identity